-How much are Ring doorbells once you’ve added the necessary accessories?
+How much are Ring doorbells once the customer has added the necessary accessories?
 The basic components of calculating Ring doorbell costs include the equipment itself, the installation, and the choices the user makes about how broad they want the coverage to be.
-Each of these costs is negotiable; there are several varieties of base unit, flexibility in monitoring and recording plans, and a range of optional add-ons.
-Not all of these choices need to be made at the start; new users may want to start with a simple doorbell and no service, then gradually add to the service and equipment as they become more familiar with the product and its features.
-Occasionally, Ring will offer packages that include trial periods of the different levels of Protect plans so that new customers can try out the plans before they commit to them.
+Each of these costs is negotiable, and not all of them need to be made at the start; new users may want to start with a simple doorbell and no service, then gradually add to the service and equipment as they become more familiar with the product and its features.

 Doorbell Model and Equipment

 Ring offers its best video doorbells in a range of complexities.
 The Video Doorbell, Video Doorbell 2, Video Doorbell 3, and Video Doorbell 4, along with the Video Doorbell Pro and Video Doorbell Elite, are available in hard-wire versions and rechargeable battery versions to suit most entryways.
 The base units range from $64.99 to $349.99, with the primary differences being enhanced motion detection and Pre-Roll video previews that passively record constantly then capture the moments just before a motion sensor goes off.
 Several include free 30-day trials of Ring Protect Basic.
 The doorbells themselves are the foundation of the Ring System.